 The Plan is self-funded by means of employer and employee contributions.
 Each participating employer is responsible for funding only the claims of its own employees and its own employees' dependents.
-Each participating employer (including your employer) has designated the Church to administer the Plan, which it does via Adventist Risk Management, Inc. (which is part of the Church), the plan administrator of this Plan.
-Adventist Risk Management, Inc (ARM) and its representatives and delegates administer the Plan.
+Each participating employer (including your employer) has designated the North American Division of Seventh-day Adventists to administer the Plan, which it does via its delegate Adventist Risk Management, Inc. (which is part of the Church).
+The North American Division of Seventh-day Adventists (the plan administrator of this Plan), its delegate Adventist Risk Management, Inc. ("ARM"), and ARM's representatives and delegates administer the Plan.
+When the term "plan administrator" is used in this Plan, it generally refers to ARM as the delegate of the North American Division of Seventh-day Adventists.

 This Summary Plan Description (SPD) is designed to provide you with important information about your Plan's benefits, limitations and procedures.
-Benefits described in this document are effective January 1, 2018.
+Benefits described in this document are effective January 1, 2020.
 This SPD is also the Plan document.
 This SPD describes the benefits available to all enrollees of the Plan; however, depending on your state of residence, you may be entitled to additional benefits by state law.